FDio/csit/docs/bash_code_style.rst

     + TODO: Consider giving examples both for good and bad usage.

-  + Command substitution on right hand side of assignment should be safe without quotes.
+  + Command substitution on right hand side of assignment are safe without quotes.

-    + But still, quotes are RECOMMENDED, unless line length is a concern.

     + Note that command substitution limits the scope for quotes, so it is NOT REQUIRED to escape the quotes in deeper levels.

-    + TODO: Do we prefer backtics, or "dollar round-bracket"?
+    + Both backtics and "dollar round-bracket" provide command substitution.
+      The folowing rules are RECOMMENDED:

+      + For simple constructs, use "dollar round-bracket".

-      + Backticks are more readable, especially when there are round brackets in the surrounding text.
+      + If there are round brackets in the surrounding text, use backticks, as some editor highlighting logic can get confused.

-      + Backticks do not allow nested command substitution.
+      + Avoid nested command substitution.

-        + But we might want to avoid nested command substitution anyway?
+        + Put intermediate results into local variables, use "|| die" on each step of command substitution.

   + Code SHOULD NOT be structured in a way where word splitting is intended.